-3. Performance – Exterior window films are some of the best performing films when compared to interior applied films.
-Solving the longevity issues of the past have made outside weatherable window films an even more desirable solution.
+3. Performance – Exterior window films are some of the best performing films compared to interior applied films.
+Solving the longevity issues of the past has made outside weatherable window films an even more desirable solution.

 4. Aesthetics – Having the ability to improve the performance and aesthetics of glass has never been more attainable.
-If you’re considering building re-imaging, exterior window films is a great option!
+If you’re considering building re-imaging, exterior window films are a great option!

 When to use the window film

 Sometimes interior films are not a realistic option in terms of accessibility.
-For example, in a large commercial building, there may be an interior where you can not move heavy machinery or furniture, and you can not reach the windows.
-The external film provides an excellent choice.
+For example, there may be heavy machinery or furniture that is not accessible, and you can not reach the windows.
+Outside applied film is an ideal choice in these cases.

 Advantages of window outer film

 In addition to the ease of installation, external films are usually better than the internal solar specifications.
 Because light and heat touch the outer surface first, the glass is less affected.